 If you are unable to meet the review or audit requirement, please contact the AGO to discuss your options.

 What is the Form PC-F?

-The Form PC-F is required for all dissolving public charities that are required to file annual reports to the AGO.
+The Form PC-F file size 1MB is required for all dissolving public charities that are required to file annual reports to the AGO.
 A filing fee, 990, 990-EZ, or 990-PF and a financial review or audit, are not required for a Form PC-F. The AGO reserves the right, however, in certain instances, to require the organization to comply with its statutory reporting requirements and provide the Form 990, 990-EZ, or 990-PF and a financial review or audit.
 You will be contacted if that information is necessary.
 Please note, the Form PC-F requirement does not apply to organizations, that are not required to report to the AGO, such as churches and other entities exempt from reporting.